JAlcocerT/JAlcocerT/content/blog/dev-web-cms.md

 tags: ["Web","CMS","Entrepreneur","FrontMatter"]
 ---

-Lately I have added some [upgrades](https://jalcocert.github.io/JAlcocerT/no-code-ai-tools/#tg-bots) (via [telegram bot](https://github.com/JAlcocerT/EntreAgujayPunto/tree/main/TelegramBot)), so that whenever a customer sends new photos, they are synced to its photo centered repo.
+Lately, I have added some [upgrades](https://jalcocert.github.io/JAlcocerT/no-code-ai-tools/#tg-bots) (via [telegram bot](https://github.com/JAlcocerT/EntreAgujayPunto/tree/main/TelegramBot)), so that whenever a customer sends new photos, they are synced to its photo centered repo.

 But..wouldnt it be nice to have a *native* solution?